Emergency Rental Assistance Program (ERA 1)

 Note: As per federal regulation, this program prioritizes assistance to households with incomes less than 50% area median income and to households with one or more members that have been unemployed for at least 90 days.
 The City is also prioritizing those applicants that have received an eviction notice.

 - Due to COVID-19, the applicant or an adult member of their household must have qualified for unemployment, had a reduction in household income, or experienced a financial hardship.

 - Due to COVID-19, the applicant or an adult member of their household must have experienced housing instability.

 - Submitted all the required documentation requested as part of the application or approval process:

 - Written documentation from landlord

-- The household must demonstrate financial hardship due to COVID-19.
-You will be asked to provide proof of income and a statement explaining how COVID-19 has impacted household income.
+- The household needed to demonstrate financial hardship due to COVID-19 and were asked to provide proof of income and a statement explaining how COVID-19 impacted household income.